Here's when to keep a dog water bottle with you

 Do you have a kitchen cabinet overflowing with different varieties of water bottles?
 Well, what if we told you that it’s a good idea to add another to your collection — except this one is specifically for your pup.

-“Pet parents should carry water bottles for their dogs whenever they’re away from home and especially when the weather is warm,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, explains.
+“Pet parents should carry water bottles for their dogs whenever they’re away from home and especially when the weather is warm,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, explains.
 “Bring a water bottle when on a trip to the park, on a hike or at the beach to prevent dehydration.”

 Here’s why dog water bottles are a good idea and what to look for when ordering one for your pup.